If you want to prevent your pickled garlic from turning green or blue, here’s how to do it!

 - You can use any vinegar you prefer to make pickled young garlic – red, brown, or white.
 We use apple cider vinegar because it’s healthier, but white vinegar gives it a cleaner look.

 - If you pickle the garlic for a few days, you can reuse the vinegar solution 3 to 4 times.
-Just maybe add a tenth of the recipe to it every time.
+Just maybe add a tenth of the vinegar and other ingredients in the recipe to it every time.

 - If you want garlic that looks different and green or blue like the popular Chinese jade garlic, try our recipe for lasoon garlic.